Michal Kováč: Political career

-President (1993–98)
+President (1993–1998)

 Kováč was elected president by the National Council of Slovakia in February 1993 (because he was a candidate of the biggest parliamentary party—the Movement for a Democratic Slovakia) and inaugurated on 2 March 1993.
 He soon became a strong opponent of Prime Minister Vladimír Mečiar and by giving a critical presidential address to parliament in March 1994, Kováč significantly contributed to the deposition of the then Mečiar government and the creation of the Moravčík government (which only lasted until the next parliamentary election in the autumn of 1994).

 In 1995 the Mečiar-Kováč conflict intensified and the Movement for a Democratic Slovakia cancelled Kováč's (formal) membership in the party.
 In August 1995 Kováč's son, who had been accused of financial crimes by German authorities (the accusation was later withdrawn), was kidnapped and taken to Austria.
-The president, opposition parties and Austrian court accused the Slovak intelligence service (SIS) and the government of having organized this kidnapping.
-The investigation of new secret intelligence service director Mitro and Slovak police after collapse of Meciar's regime in the end of 1998 confirmed the participation of the SIS on this kidnaping, but the Slovak justice rejected the trial of its suspected actors because of an amnesty (also called self-amnesty) issued by Vladimir Meciar on 3 March 1998.
-This amnesty was revoked in 2017 and in a case over a potential European Arrest Warrant, the European Court of Justice is asked tu rule on the legality of the proceedings against the suspected kidnappers (case C‑203/20).
+The president, opposition parties and Austrian court accused the Slovak intelligence service (SIS) and the government of having organized the kidnapping.
+The investigation of new secret intelligence service director Mitro and Slovak police after collapse of Mečiar's regime in the end of 1998 confirmed the participation of the SIS in the abduction, but Slovak courts rejected the trial of its suspected actors because of an amnesty issued by Mečiar on 3 March 1998.
+This amnesty was revoked in 2017 and in a case over a potential European Arrest Warrant, the European Court of Justice was asked to rule on the legality of the proceedings against the suspected kidnappers (case C‑203/20).

 Kováč's term ended on 2 March 1998.
 His candidature in the first direct 1999 Slovak presidential election was unsuccessful.
-He was not very visible in Slovakian politics after this time and appeared only at a few symbolic events.
+He mostly withdrew from politics afterwards and appeared only at a few symbolic events.

 Health and death

-On 10 July 2008 the Slovak media reported that Kováč probably suffered from Parkinson's disease.
-The former president did not confirm this information but admitted that he had some health problems.

-On 5 October 2016, Kováč died from complications of Parkinson's disease in Bratislava, aged 86.
+In 2008, Kováč stated in an interview with Slovak media outlet Plus 7 dní that he suffered Parkinson's disease.
+On 5 October 2016, he died from complications of said disease in Bratislava at the age of 86.